nmasur/nmasur.github.io/content/posts/nextcloud-caddy-nixos.md

 is my full configuration on my system, but I'll break it down to explain it in detail.

-First, after enabling NextCloud, you should at least have the following in your configuration.
+First, after enabling Nextcloud, you should at least have the following in your configuration.

 ```nix